Education

 The assumption behind password-only security is that only you know your password.
 In practice, this assumption fails constantly.
 Data breaches expose billions of passwords in plain text or weakly hashed form every year.
 Phishing sites capture passwords in real time.
 Keyloggers installed by malware record everything you type.
 Password reuse means one breach can cascade across every account.
 Against all of these attacks, 2FA provides protection that passwords alone cannot.

-Which Accounts to Prioritise for 2FA your primary email address (controls password resets for everything else), any financial accounts (banking, PayPal, crypto), your Apple ID or Google Account (controls your phone and everything on it), and work accounts with access to sensitive systems.
+If you have to prioritise, secure these first: your primary email address (controls password resets for everything else), any financial accounts (banking, PayPal, crypto), your Apple ID or Google Account (controls your phone and everything on it), and work accounts with access to sensitive systems.
 Once those are covered, extend 2FA to social media, gaming accounts with real-money purchases, and any account that has saved payment methods.

 SMS 2FA Is Better Than Nothing